 Caroline Nelsen has been practicing yoga since 2010.
 She completed her 200 hour teacher training with Duane Utech at Updog Yoga in July of 2016.
 She became interested in teaching after recognizing the healing power of yoga through her own practice and in observing its benefits in others.
 Caroline is also a licensed clinical social worker who provides therapy to survivors of sexual trauma at MSU where she began a Healing Through Yoga program.

 We are currently seeking qualified individuals to join our network of therapists and yoga instructors serving both child and adult survivors of sexual trauma.
-If your experience, expertise, compassion and love have steered you this way, we’d like to talk to you about contributing to our work.
+If your experience, expertise, and compassion have steered you this way, we’d like to talk to you about contributing to our work.
 Please contact us today at firstname.lastname@example.org.
+View our contractor postings below: